Meet Annie from Baboo Gelato

 List your top five things about Dorset…

-Food and music festivals all summer long
+Food and music festivals all summer long, Bridport, Jurassic Coast walks, Local artisanal food and The People.

 And finally, what is your best-kept Dorset secret (supposing you’re willing to share)?